alibaba/pilotscope/README.md

 │   │   ├── AnchorHandlerFactory.py
 │   │   ├── DBControllerFectory.py
 │   │   ├── ...
-│   ├── PilotConfig.py                         # Configurations for specific databases
+│   ├── PilotConfig.py                         # Configurations of PilotScope
-│   ├── PilotEnum.py                           # Enumeration types
+│   ├── PilotEnum.py                           # Some related enumeration types
-│   ├── PilotEvent.py                          # Base events of pilotscope
+│   ├── PilotEvent.py                          # Some predefined events
 │   ├── PilotModel.py                          # Base models of pilotscope
 │   ├── PilotScheduler.py                      # Sheduling data traing、inference、collection push-and-pull and so on
-│   ├── PilotSysConfig.py                      # Configuration for data collection and storage
+│   ├── PilotSysConfig.py                      # System configuration of PilotScope
-│   └── PilotTransData.py                      # Parsing and storing data
+│   └── PilotTransData.py                      # A unified data object for data collection
 ├── requirements.txt                           # Requirements for PilotScope
 ├── setup.py                                   # Setup for PilotScope
-├── test_example_algorithms                    # Examples of some tasks and models
+├── test_example_algorithms                    # Examples of some tasks, such as index recommendation, knob tuning, etc.
 └── test_pilotscope                            # Unittests of PilotScope
 ```

 ## Installation

-You can install PilotScope Core and modified database (e.g., PostgreSQL and Spark) following
+You can install PilotScope Core and modified databases (e.g., PostgreSQL and Spark) following
 the [documentation](https://woodybryant.github.io/PilotScopeDoc.io/).

 ## Feature Overview